Penetration Testing Guide: Real-World Methodology (Recon to Exploitation) [2026]

 Business Impact: Full database compromise.
 Attacker can extract all 2.3 million user records including email addresses, bcrypt password hashes, phone numbers, and home addresses.
 This constitutes a notifiable data breach under GDPR and India's DPDP Act with maximum fines of 4% of annual global turnover and Rs.
 250 crore respectively.

 Remediation: (1) Immediately use parameterised queries / prepared statements for all database interactions.
 (2) Apply input validation and allowlist filtering on the q parameter.
 (3) Review all other endpoints for the same vulnerability class.
 (4) Consider a WAF as a defence-in-depth measure — not a substitute for code-level fixes.
-See the SQL injection guide for complete prevention code examples.
+See SQL injection guides for complete prevention code examples.

 Career Roadmap — How to Become a Penetration Tester in 2026